Not sure what pistol to get for your first gun or home defense?

 If you are going to go the CCW route…try out the Glock 19.

-Make sure you can get all your fingers onto the grip.
+Make sure you can get all your fingers on the grip.

 Smith & Wesson M&P9 M2.0

 The newest version of the venerable M&P (military and police).
 If there’s a list of best 9mm handguns, this usually makes the top 3.